 Hildebrand’s impressive resume includes tours of duty with high profile Houston chefs including Mark Cox, Jim Mills, Philippe Schmit and Scott Tycer, among others.
-On the beverage side of the menu, Zennati focuses on classic, Champagne and “Nouvelle Vague” (new wave) cocktails, along with craft beers and a wine list that is creative, fun and drinkable.

 The exterior sets the stage for what you can expect inside and on the menu.
 Attention to detail continues outdoors with a “skin” of corrugated metal, surrounded by green organic space designed by The Office of James Burnett, the same firm that designed Brochstein Pavilion at Rice University.
 Known for creating landscapes that evoke emotional responses and for creating unique and unforgettable sensory experiences, their landscape design is the perfect complement for the architectural character of Triniti.
 Upon arrival, patrons will note an extensive chef’s garden.
 Trees and three water features line the 40-seat patio to create an intimate setting.